Develop Simple Strategies of How to Write Contract Proposal to the Federal Government That Actually Work

 If you do not project out the government’s requirements, you will find yourself waiting until a proposal comes out on FBO for bid.
 Then you will subject yourself to as little as seven days (oftentimes a little more) to prepare a proposal response.
 This is simply not enough time to write a proposal that stands a chance of actually winning.

-The second step in writing contract RFP responses occurs after you seek out the potential project(s).
-The first thing you want to do before you engage in real government proposal writing is to see if you already have the past performance that is similar in size and complexity.
+The second step in writing a contract proposal to the federal government occurs after you seek out the potential project(s).
+The first thing you want to do before you engage in real government proposal writing is to see if you already have the past performance that is similar in size, scope, and complexity.

-- Past performance ratings are sometimes one of the highest rated evaluation scores when deciding how to write a proposal for federal contracts.
+- Past performance ratings are sometimes one of the highest rated evaluation scores when deciding how to write a government project proposal for federal contracts.

 - You want to assess the agency’s description of the work – then try to match yours up – not the other way around.